The Ultimate Guide to Project Management

 5. No one is communicating!

-If you’re having trouble communicating with other stakeholders (clients, top management), create a thorough communications plan, use a PM software for reporting, and implement stakeholder management and engagement practices..
+If you’re having trouble communicating with other stakeholders (clients, top management), create a thorough communications plan, use PM software for reporting, and implement stakeholder management and engagement practices.

 9. Task Management

-Completing your project is a hefty endeavour.
+Completing your project is a hefty endeavor.
 It’s much easier to look at it in terms of tasks.

 When you have clearly outlined all the tasks you need to complete in order to finish the project and deliver the required product or service, it’s time for task management.